Lothar Abel

-Lothar Paul Abel (born 15 February 1841 in Hietzing, Vienna, died 24 June 1896 in Vienna) was an Austrian architect, and a lecturer at the University of Natural Resources and Life Sciences, Vienna.
+Lothar Paul Abel (15 February 1841 in Hietzing, Vienna – 24 June 1896 in Vienna) was an Austrian architect, and a lecturer at the University of Natural Resources and Life Sciences, Vienna.

 Life

 Lothar Abel was the son of a commercial gardener, Ludwig Gottlieb Abel, and Josefa Abel, née Heller.
 He was born in Hietzing, a former suburb of Vienna now absorbed into a larger region of the same name.
 After leaving school, from 1857 to 1861 he studied architecture at the k.k. polytechnischen Institut, today's TU Wien.
 He then studied at the Academy of Fine Arts Vienna under Eduard van der Nüll, August Sicard von Sicardsburg and Carl Roesner.
 After completing his studies he carried out research trips to Belgium, Germany, England, France, Holland, Italy, and Turkey, during which he took an interest not only in architecture but also in park and garden landscaping.

 From 1868 to 1896, Abel taught at the Austrian Gardening Society, which had been founded in 1827.
 From 1877 he was a lecturer at what later became the University of Natural Resources and Life Sciences, Vienna, for whom he designed an extensive glasshouse complex.

 In 1873 he converted from Protestantism to Catholicism and married Mathilde Schneider (born 25 December 1854 in Vienna, died 7 February 1936), the daughter of Anton Schneider, who had founded the Grand Hotel Wien.
 One of their children was the palaeontologist and one of the founding fathers of paleobiology, Othenio Abel (1875–1946).

 He wanted to make his Habilitation, a qualification required for full professorships in Austria, at the Academy of Fine Arts, and was prepared to forgo payment and a fixed position, but although the Academy supported his application in 1882, it was rejected by the ministry in 1884 for unknown reasons.

 Abel died on 24 June 1896 in Vienna following a stroke.